Core Concepts

 | Content-Type | application/json |

-| User-Agent | MailLaser/2.0.0 |
+| User-Agent | MailLaser/3.0.0 |

 | URL | Value of MAIL_LASER_WEBHOOK_URL |

 The User-Agent header reflects the application name and version from the Cargo package metadata.
+When MAIL_LASER_WEBHOOK_SIGNING_SECRET is configured, each request also carries X-MailLaser-Timestamp and X-MailLaser-Signature-256 — see Webhook signing.

 In release builds, MailLaser enforces HTTPS-only connections to the webhook URL.
 In debug builds, HTTP is also permitted for local development.